-To select a clip region, tap the arrow icon to enter Selection Mode and tap a clip region.
-When a clip region is selected, all region parameters will be available to edit.
+To select an audio region, tap the arrow icon to enter Selection Mode and tap an audio region.
+When an audio region is selected, all region parameters will be available to edit.

-To undo your last action, press Undo.
+Press Undo on your Force to undo your last action.